-Supports for Assessments and ClassroomsMore than 75% of our 2014-15 summative assessments used computer-based technology.
+Supports for Assessments and ClassroomsMore than 90 percent of our 2015-16 summative assessments used computer-based technology.
 We provided member states and participating districts and schools with multiple supports.
-And our efforts here set the stage for expanded use of technology in the classroom through our diagnostics and other instructional tools.
+Our efforts here set the stage for expanded use of technology in the classroom through our diagnostics and other instructional tools.

 Download the guidelines: